 In this area with significant altitude differences, going from 1,100 to 2,000 meters, the bison seem to be comfortable both in the lower and sheltered areas and in the high areas where cold winds blow.

-The water buffalos, which in summer spent a good part of the day bathing at the banks of the Riaño reservoir, now prefer to stay together in the warmest areas and gratefully acknowledge with grunts the sporadic contributions of food that the herd managers bring with them to help the animals get through the hardest weeks of winter.
+The water buffalos, which in summer spent a good part of the day bathing at the banks of the reservoir lake, now prefer to stay together in the warmest areas and gratefully acknowledge with grunts the sporadic contributions of food that the herd managers bring with them to help the animals get through the hardest weeks of winter.

 Finally, the pottoka horses, descendants of these Cantabrian mountains, wear their dense winter coat and prefer the sunny but windy slopes covered in large areas of Genista spp. shrubs.
 In this landscape they remain scattered and divided into two herds led by the two dominant males, grazing this prickly but nutritious plant that can take them even to gain weight during the coldest season.

-This winter, the snow has reached more than one meter in some places of Anciles!
+This winter, the snow has reached more than one meter in some places.
 Due to the strong altitudinal differences and exposure to the sun or wind, the snow does not cover this territory continuously or evenly for a long time on the south-faced slopes.
-However, the snow remains throughout the winter on the north-faced and higher altitude slopes, which guarantees a permanent supply of water to the springs that feed the two main Anciles streams that flow into the Riaño reservoir.
+However, the snow remains throughout the winter on the north-faced and higher altitude slopes, which guarantees a permanent supply of water to the springs that feed the valley ecosystem.

-The hard living conditions that the snow cover implies, is the price to pay for the abundance of grass and water during the spring and summer in the Cantabrian Mountains.Winter landscape in Anciles Wildlife Reserve, Cantabrian Mountains, Northern Spain.
+The hard living conditions that the snow cover implies, is the price to pay for the abundance of grass and water during the spring and summer in the Cantabrian Mountains.Winter landscape in the Cantabrian Mountains in Northern Spain.